ksughosh/Smartwatch-as-Input-Controller-for-Smartglasses/README.md

 ### Components of ST-HWD are
 The application components are divided into several programmable components that use a custom developed library to communicate between devices.
 The most important applications and sub components here are:

 1. __FittsExperiment__: that runs on the STHWD
-..* UDPServer: That keeps listening to data from the smartwatch ..* FittsLayout: Designed for steroscopic viewing on ST-HWD, is a layout used for testing pointing accuracy and speed of pointing.
+  * UDPServer: That keeps listening to data from the smartwatch and converts data into injected input
+  * FittsLayout: Designed for steroscopic viewing on ST-HWD, is a layout used for testing pointing accuracy and speed of pointing.
 It is an ISO standard evaluation for pointing

-2. __WatchController__: that is the driver for smartwatch ..* SensorFusion: that is used for gesture recognition ..* TouchController: that is used for touch recognition
+2. __WatchController__: that is the driver for smartwatch
+  * SensorFusion: that is used for gesture recognition
+  * TouchController: that is used for touch recognition